WilliamLee961/asy/README.md

        python3 inquire_chain.py
    ```
 Note: The SGX-related code was not included in the repository, mainly due to deployment considerations.
 The code comparing on-chain and off-chain components was also not included, as the time for revising the paper was quite tight.
+In order to facilitate the experiment, the code writing is not very standardized, and the standardized code will be uploaded later.